KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 -----------

 This is the step where contigs are binned into genomes via clustering.
-Autometa assesses genome bins by examining both their completeness.
-A taxonomy table may also used to help with clustering based on sequence homology.
+Autometa assesses genome bins by examining their completeness, purity, GC content std.dev. and coverage std.dev.
+A taxonomy table may also used to selectively iterate through contigs based on their profiled taxon.
-Otherwise, Autometa clusters solely on nucleotide composition and coverage.

 This step does the following:

 #.
-Bin contigs based on embedded k-mer coordinates, coverage and (optionally) taxonomy
+Optionally iterate through contigs based on taxonomy
 #.
+Bin contigs based on embedded k-mer coordinates and coverage
+#.
 Accept genome bins that pass the following metrics:
     #.
-Completeness
+Above completeness threshold (``default=20.0``)
     #.
-Purity
+Above purity threshold (``default=95.0``)
     #.
-GC content standard deviation
+Below GC content standard deviation threshold (``default=5.0``)
     #.
-Coverage standard deviation
+Below coverage standard deviation threshold (``default=25.0``)
 #.
 Unbinned contigs will be re-binned until no more acceptable genome bins are yielded

-If you include a taxonomy table Autometa will attempt to further partition the data based on ascending taxonomic specificity (i.e. in the order superkingdom, phylum, class, order, family, genus, species) when binning unbinned contigs from a previous attempt.
+If you include a taxonomy table Autometa will attempt to further partition the data based on ascending taxonomic specificity (i.e. in the order superkingdom, phylum, class, order, family, genus, species) when binning unclustered contigs from a previous attempt.
 We found that this is mainly useful if you have a highly complex metagenome (lots of species), or you have several related species at similar coverage level.